franciscoescher/gosimplerest/README.md

 This package provides an out of the box implementation of a rest api router for go, with simple configuration of the resources (tables in the database).

-Currently contains implementation using sql as database and logrus as logger.
+Currently contains implementation using sql as database, logrus as logger and go validator v10 as param validator.

 The api will create endpoints for each resource configuration provided to the Add<Router>Handlers functions.